 - The Winona Public Library: The building housing the library is a work of art in its own right, a stunning domed neoclassical wonder built in the late 1890’s.
 It was designed to specifically include space for public art, including a gallery, sculptures, stained glass, and murals like The Light of Learning by Kenyon Cox.
 Much of the publicly-held art belonging to the City of Winona can be found here.

-- Ed’s (no name) Bar: This downtown pub opened in 2007 with a mission to provide Winonans with craft beer, cocktails, live music, and visual art- as well as to give artists a place to share their creations.
-From the mainstream to the avant garde, this unique local joint has been at the forefront of Winona’s burgeoning art scene.
+- No name Bar: This downtown pub opened in 2007 with a mission to provide Winonans with craft beer, cocktails, live music, and visual art- as well as to give artists a place to share their creations.
+From the mainstream to the avant-garde, this unique local joint has been at the forefront of Winona’s burgeoning art scene.

 Of course, Sarah’s list contains just a snippet of all the spots where you can find art in Winona.
 If art is your jam, you can also check out traditional gallery spaces like The Paul Watkins Gallery at Winona State University, The Lillian Davis Hogan Gallery at St. Mary’s University, and the Winona Arts Center.
 If you like to sip a cup of joe with your art, The Acoustic Cafe and Blooming Grounds Coffeehouse both feature rotating exhibitions.
 St. Mary’s Page Theatre’s lobby is a great spot to view exhibitions by well-regarded local artists, and of course, we need to mention the stained glass Winona is famous for found all across our city, from the majestic churches, to the banks, to public buildings, and more.
 Winona also has its share of public art outdoors, from community murals like Johnson’s to the iconic Princess Wenonah Fountain in Windom Park, and too many more to list in between.